aq18507/GATORdocs/doc/Syntax.rst

 	Input.Set_[n].Name = "[Name]";

 **Type:** This defines the type.
-This must be in a :math:`1 \times 2` string array format.The first term defines what values are extracted, and the second term defines the method.
+This must be in a :math:`1 \times 2` string array format.
+The first term defines what values are extracted, and the second term defines the method.
 In this case, it calls the script ``NodeExtract``

 .. code-block:: matlab